 Teach culturally and linguistically diverse learners.

+Become a valued member of a diverse school community at Lesley.
 Take classes on our Cambridge campus or at an off-campus location, and get feedback from faculty with expertise in the field.
 Complete a student-teaching experience in a Massachusetts school, and graduate with a master's degree and an initial license in English as a Second Language at either the PreK-6 or 5-12 grade level.

 Come study with dedicated faculty at the place that educates more teachers than any other place in New England.
 You'll benefit from the reputation of a school with exceptional programs in Massachusetts, where school principals prefer to hire Lesley graduates and believe they're the most prepared for the classroom.
 (Source: Radius Global Market Research, 2017)